 Welcome to Children’s Hospital Los Angeles, where our mission is to create hope and build healthier futures.
-With its a comprehensive curriculum in clinical care, advocacy and research, the CHLA Pediatric Residency Program fulfills this institutional mission by arming pediatricians-in-training with the skills to become leaders in children's health, with a focus on promoting health equity and caring for the underserved.
+With its comprehensive curriculum in clinical care, advocacy and research, the CHLA Pediatric Residency Program fulfills this institutional mission by arming pediatricians-in-training with the skills to become leaders in child and adolescent health, with a focus on promoting health equity and caring for the underserved.

 - How to Apply

 - Resident Working Environment

 - Diversity, Equity and Inclusion within the Residency

 All applications for the CHLA Pediatric Residency Program are to must be submitted through ERAS and must include the following:

 - USMLE or COMLEX transcript(s).
 (We require passing scores.
 There is no minimum score cut-off)

 - Three letters of recommendation (We do not require a letter from the Chair of Pediatrics).